Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Features.md

 #### Background determination

-A new statistical method has been introduced to determibe which squares are considered to be background and which squares represent cell suface.
+A new statistical method has been introduced to determine which squares are considered to be background and which squares represent cell surface.
 A histogram of cell/background allocation is prepared.

-#### Curvefitting
+#### Curve-fitting

-A new more sophisticated curvefitting methodology has been introduced, leading to generaly better curve fitting and better rejection of distributions that can not be relaibly fitted.
+A new more sophisticated curvefitting methodology has been introduced, leading to generally better curve fitting and better rejection of distributions that can not be reliably fitted.
 Curve fit plots are generated for visual confirmation.